donei003/rshell/README.md

   it may not be in the same place.
 Running the same commands twice could result in one seg fault and one success.
 This is likely due to the memory allocated to each user and exceeding it will cause the seg fault.

+- When -a is passed in, all hidden files will appear before regular files/folders.
+The '.' is given higher precedence.